nationalarchives/tdr-aws-accounts/README.md

 The deploy workflow runs terraform using the `terraform_apply` workflow in `dr2-github-actions` This repository is team specific but that workflow has been changed to be generic.
 We may eventually move this to a department level repository.

+**The apply workflow does not work for the management stack/workspace** See Running Terraform locally section below and use the mgmt workspace

 ## Add a new team to the repository
 * Add your team name to the input variable in [the apply workflow](./.github/workflows/apply.yml)
 * Add the role name which terraform runs with into the `delete-default-vpcs.py` script.
 There are existing examples for TDR and DR2.